widdix/aws-cf-templates/docs/jenkins.md

 ![Demo](./img/jenkins-demo.gif)

+> HyperEnv for Jenkins: Besides the open-soure template we are also offering a commercial product for running [Jenkins on AWS](https://hyperenv.com).
+HyperEnv for Jenkins launches agents faster, as it uses a Jenkins plugin instead of an custom agent.
+Also HyperEnv for Jenkins comes with built-in support for OpenID Connect with AWS Cognito or your own identity provider.

 # Jenkins 2.0: highly available master
 This template describes a Jenkins master in a highly available manner.
 If the master instance fails it will be replaced automatically.
 All data stored on EFS where it is replicated across AZs and the file system can grow without a limit.
 The Jenkins master sits behind a load balancer to provide a fixed endpoint.
 Logs from the operating system and Jenkins are pushed to CloudWatch Logs.